Colleges by Location

 Admissions

-If you discover as much as possible about the institution's criteria for admission, your chances of getting accepted will greatly improve.
-Read on to learn some vital information about admission policy and requirements at New Mexico Institute of Mining and Technology.
+Knowing as much as possible about the institution's criteria for admission maximizes your chances of getting admitted.
+Check out some important info about admission at New Mexico Institute of Mining and Technology.

-According to the most recent data, this school uses standardized test scores for admission and it admitted 908 in 2023.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 600 in 2024.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The ACT composite average score for all the enrolled students in 2023 was 25 while the average GPA was 3.65.
-That means that you need a GPA that's above average in order to get into New Mexico Institute of Mining and Technology; the same goes for your ACT score.
+The average ACT score for all the enrolled students in 2024 was 25 and the average GPA was 3.74.
+This implies that you'll probably need a GPA above the average to secure admission, as well as an above-average ACT score.

-The new students had an average SAT Critical Reading score of 605 and an average SAT Math score of 606.
+The SAT Critical Reading average score was 605 for the accepted students, while the average SAT Math score was 606.

 Deadlines

-Be sure to apply to this school by August 1.
-If you are applying for a transfer, note that the application deadline is July 1.
+The cutoff date for submitting applications to this school is August 1.
+If you are applying for a transfer, the application deadline is July 2.

 Retention Rate

-The freshman retention rate for New Mexico Institute of Mining and Technology was 75% in 2023, a clear indication of the excellence and value of the educational experience at this school.
+The freshman retention rate for New Mexico Institute of Mining and Technology was 76.6% in 2024, demonstrating the exceptional quality of the educational experience at this institution.

 Student Body